Parrotfish in Maui (ʻUhu): Where to See Them and Snorkel Tips

 What Is a Parrotfish?

-Parrotfish are a type of reef fish that gets their name from its mouth.
+Parrotfish are a type of reef fish that get their name from their mouths.
 Instead of regular fish teeth, parrotfish have hard, beak-shaped jaws that look a lot like a parrot’s beak.
 This strong beak helps them scrape algae and bits of coral off rocks and reefs.
 Think of them as tiny underwater lawnmowers, always eating to keep the reef healthy.

 Parrotfish come in many colors.
 Some are a bright turquoise blue, while others have greens and yellows.
 Some even change colors as they grow older or switch between male and female!
 It’s like a constant underwater fashion show.